 Each Report for America corps member volunteers their time on a student journalism or youth media project.
-The service projects support the media literacy of young people and help corps members connect to the community in a different way.
+The goal is to support the media literacy of young people by helping them produce stories about the world around them.
+The projects amplify the voices of young people and help them develop transferable skills.
+They also help corps members connect to the community in a different way.

 Breanna Reeves partnered with a local organization, Society of Extraordinary Women, to teach a 10-week course on journalism and GIS (geographic information system mapping).
 She works alongside other instructors to blend journalism and GIS.
 Breanna has taught the basics of journalism: brainstorming and pitching a story, the anatomy of an article, sourcing and the importance of interviewing.
 The goal is to have the girls publish articles paired with story maps on a topic they are interested in.
 The girls have pitched stories about the dangers of vaping and the impact of climate change on local communities.

 K. Sophie Will works with 28 students at Dixie High School in St. George, UT where they relaunched the school’s 62-year-old student newspaper, the Flyer Flash.
 Their print product became obsolete a number of years ago, and COVID derailed their work online.
 Will co-teaches classes and helps edit students’ stories.
 After learning the basics of journalism and media literacy, the students started pitching their own stories.
 Will says, “It has been so fulfilling to watch these students discover journalism, gain confidence in their ideas and work, grow as students and as people, understand the world around them and have fun!”

 Conor Morris worked with students at the Cleveland Metropolitan School District to launch Unsilenced Voices of CMSD, a student-led online blog.
 Morris continues his work with the blog and has also helped launch “Both Sides with Stephen Conner” a podcast hosted by Stephen, a CMSD student who loves talking politics and describes himself as a “moderate Republican.”